 What causes a flare-up?

-Lots of things can cause a flare-up, and sometimes it is not always possible to find the cause.
-Different things will affect different people.
+Lots of things cause a flare-up, and sometimes it is not always possible to find the cause.
+Different things affect different people.
 Some of the most common triggers are:

-- Certain foods may cause an attack in some people.
+- Certain foods, like milk, eggs, nuts and fish, may cause an attack in some people

 How is asthma treated?

 There are lots of different treatments for asthma, and your doctor or nurse will help to decide which is the best for you.